GameHunter101/Gear-Demo/README.md

 # Gear Demo 🦀🕸

 ## Goal
 - Program that demos how gears mesh with eachother.
-Gears would be generated in web assembly (wasm) using parameters the user inputs
+Gears are generated in web assembly (wasm) using parameters set by the user, spinning simulated through CSS animations
 ## React
 - Make gears by calling wasm function
 ## Rust